prothales/recipes/desserts/Banana-Bread.md

 - add spices
 - crush the chocolate and add to mixture
 - add the flower
-- putt everything in the baking form
+- put everything in the baking form

 ### topping